Skip to Main Content

 VCE visual communication and design website

 Art & Architecture Thesaurus (Getty, n.d.)
+This link opens in a new window

 "The Art & Architecture Thesaurus ® (AAT), the Getty Thesaurus of Geographic Names ® (TGN), the Union List of Artist Names ® (ULAN), the Cultural Objects Name Authority ® (CONA), and the Iconography Authority (IA) are structured resources that can be used to improve access to information for art, architecture, and other material culture."
 (Getty, n.d.)